広島 · Hiroshima · Japan

 Excursion Type: Sightseeing / Culture

 Located in southwestern Japan, Hiroshima is historically known as the first city targeted by an atomic bomb during World War II in 1945.
-The bombing caused massive destruction and loss of life.
 Despite this tragic past, Hiroshima’s citizens have demonstrated remarkable resilience, rebuilding the city into a vibrant center of government, economy, and culture.
-Today, this city is a safe and welcoming destination attracting millions of visitors on Hiroshima shore excursions annually with its natural beauty, rich traditions, and compelling history.

 Designed by renowned architect Kenzo Tange, Hiroshima Peace Memorial Park stands on the site devastated by the atomic bomb.
 The park was deliberately preserved as an open green space with trees, lawns, and walkways to serve as a lasting memorial to the victims.
 Key features on Hiroshima shore excursions include: